ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 }
 client := ton.NewAPIClient(connection) // create client

-block, err := client.CurrentMasterchainInfo(context.Background()) // get current block, we will need it in requests to LiteServer if err != nil {
+block, err := client.CurrentMasterchainInfo(context.Background()) // get the current block, we will need it in requests to LiteServer if err != nil {
   log.Fatalln("CurrentMasterchainInfo err:", err.Error())
   return